Dynasty Warriors 9: Reception

-Dynasty Warriors 9 received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Dynasty Warriors 9 received "mixed or average" reviews from critics, according to review aggregator platform Metacritic.

 David Jagneaux of IGN criticized the game, noting its cookie-cutter missions, lack of multiplayer, lifeless open world, lack of substantial story content, unenthusiastic voice acting, repetitive content, and lack of good AI pathfinding.
 The game was also praised for the newfound spectacle of battle, character swapping, and the mindless fun the game was able to provide.
 GameSpot praised the game for its empowering melee combat, epic story, peaceful open world, and character designs, while lamenting the presence of several graphical and technical issues, lack of combat depth, and the need to repeat missions when swapping characters.

 The Japanese magazine Famitsu was more positive and scored the game 9/9/9/8, for a total of 35/40.